micmejia/bible-dump/AMPC/Matthew/Matt 25.md

-To one he gave five talents [probably about $5,000], to another two, to another one--to each in proportion to his own [^a]personal ability.
+To one he gave five talents [probably about $5,000], to another two, to another one--to each in proportion to his own personal ability.
 Then he departed _and_ left the country.